-Where and when a can I apply for the 2025 ANU Master of Applied Cybernetics?
+Where and when a can I apply for the 2026 ANU Master of Applied Cybernetics?

-You can apply on our website: cybernetics.anu.edu.au.
+You can apply on our website: cybernetics.anu.edu.au/education/masters

-Applications will open on 03 June 2024 and close on 12pm on 23 August 2024.
+Applications will open on 3 June 2025 and close at 12pm AEST on 23 August 2025.
 The selection and interview process will happen from September.